Kidney Cancer Chattanooga TN

 Each of us has 2 kidneys.
 The kidneys primary job is to filter and clean the blood, removing waste through the creation of urine.
 The kidneys also release hormones that control blood pressure and promote the creation of red blood cells.

 Kidney cancer forms in the lining of the tubes that filter blood inside the kidneys.
 It is one of the top ten most common cancers and is increasing at a rate of about 4% per year in the U.S. The risk of kidney cancer increases with age, with most cases occurring between the ages of 50-70.
-With timely diagnosis and treatment kidney cancer can be cured.
+With timely diagnosis and treatment at UT Urology in Chattanooga TN, kidney cancer can be cured.
 Many kidney cancers are found at an early stage where survival rate is excellent.

-Studies show that lifestyle risk factors can increase your risk of kidney tumors.
+Studies show that lifestyle risk factors can increase your risk of kidney cancer.
 These include:

 - Certain genetic and inherited conditions including a family history of kidney cancer